banksJeremy/stack-mirror/README.md

 include a last and a first generation that it existed, and properly handle undeletion.

 annotate *answers* as "deleted" when they were deleted before their post was.

+I should markup the links to Stack Overflow with like a different color.

+Being forced to link to the user's original profile is irritating.